Coinsnap/Coinsnap-for-Woocommerce/readme.md

 ![](https://coinsnap.io/wp-content/uploads/2023/09/Photo7.png)

 Place an order in your WooCommerce online store and search for Bitcoin and Lightning Payment among the available payment options.
 Choose this method and click on Pay with Bitcoin.
-You will be redirected to the Bitcoin payment page to complete the purchase.
+You will be redirected to the Bitcoin-Lightning payment page to complete the purchase.

 <p float="left">
   <img src="https://coinsnap.io/wp-content/uploads/2023/09/Photo9.59.png" width="350" height="500" />